dmodel-ai/dmodel-ai.github.io/nullability-gentle/blog_post.md

 ## What's Next?

-This is just a first step in understanding the internal thought processes of LLM's as they think about code.
-There are still richer types, program invariants, and all sorts of high-level concepts that are necessary for writing working code, but extracting them from LLM's might not be so easy.
+This is just a first step in understanding the internal thought processes of LLMs as they think about code.
+There are still richer types, program invariants, and all sorts of high-level concepts that are necessary for writing working code, but extracting them from LLMs might not be so easy.

 But we've already shown several important things about looking into